ratrocket/categgs.us/w/soulquarians.md

 I'm writing.
 Also, I've never been guilty of writing songs that are way too long so I wouldn't know anything about that.)

-Let's see (yes, I do have all the CDs):
+Let's see (yeah, I have all the CDs):

 - Voodoo: 79min / 13 tracks (just over 6min average)
 - Things Fall Apart: 70min / 18 tracks (under 4min average)